 - The use of Service Worker:

 Service Worker plays a vital role in the success of a Progressive Web App (PWA).
-The app continues to function in poor networks, and can also be used offline.
+The app continues to function in poor networks and can also be used offline.
 This functionality was enacted on the premise of Service Worker.
 The latter creates cordiality between the web and the device to deliver the right content to the user.

 In addition, it caches important data and presents to the users.
 This reduces the need to download the app before exploring the contents.

 The manifest is the framework that developers use to set up features that will help the app run smoothly.
-On successful application, users can change the screen orientation.
+On a successful application, users can change the screen orientation.
 Likewise, it also released a functional URL that will open the web-based application and allows users to add the PWA to the home screen.

 - Indexed Database (IDB)